 Does Verizon Have Its Head in the Clouds?

 As we all know, Verizon recently acquired the right to offer iPhones on its network, a status symbol that mobile providers the world over have been vying for as they wait for the initial exclusivity agreements to expire.
-As the first provider given permission by the world’s fifth largest mobile phone manufacturer to challenge AT&T in the United States, it is probably a little bit smug right now as it waits for its February 10th launch date.
+As the first provider given permission by the world’s fifth largest mobile phone manufacturer (Globe and Mail) to challenge AT&T in the United States, it is probably a little bit smug right now as it waits for its February 10th launch date.
 But is that any reason to leave its head in the clouds?

 Needless to say I was a little shocked to hear that Verizon is paying $1.4 Billion for Terremark Worldwide, a provider of cloud computing services.
 While it’s true that Terremark runs 13 global data centres, and data centres are valuable, 13 data centres are not $1.4 Billion valuable.
 Trust me.
 I can build you ten modular and scalable Green Data Centers for 1/10th of that with a lot more computing power than you might think you’d get for that price by going with high-density low-power 64-core servers from IBM or SUN which, by the way, cost less than 100K each, even maxed out on memory.
 You can easily fit 8 of those on a 20u rack.
 That’s the equivalent of 256 dual core servers on a single rack.
 Fill 8 racks with servers and 4 racks with SANs (Storage Area Networks) and you have a data centre — that fits in a small room — with the equivalent of 2,000 machines of processing power, that only costs you about 10 Million.
 I know Terremark also offers services and has a market cap of about 945M, but a 35% premium for something you can build yourself in a few months?
 I just don’t get it!